Are Lawnmower Blades Interchangeable?

 They’re able to cut the grass from both sides.
 To enable a steady flow of air during the mowing process, they’re designed to be a bit curved.
 The suction power results in the removal of grass from the mowing area.

 If you need to tidy up your lawn with minimal effort, these are the blades you should use.
-It’s multipurpose and allows you to finish various mowing tasks without the need to use several blades.
+They’re multipurpose and allow you to finish various mowing tasks without the need to use several blades.

 Usually curved, these blades enable grass cutting in various ways.

-They will first pull the grass and then cut it.
-The grass goes into the chopping deck where it’s cut into clippings.
+They pull the grass and then cut it.
+The grass goes into the chopping deck, where it’s cut into clippings.

-The clippings are removed from the deck.
-This is enabled by the air pressure that the blades create.
-With these blades, mulching is easy as a breeze!
+The clippings are removed from the deck, enabled by the air pressure created by the blades.
+With these blades, mulching is a breeze!

 As the name indicates, this blade offers three important features.